 The completed IYAF should be returned to our Admissions Officer, who will process your application and inform you whether or not a place can be offered.
 This will depend upon a space being available in the relevant year group.
 If a place is available, you will receive a formal offer and a welcome pack, including forms to be completed.
 The Head of Year will then arrange an integration meeting with you, where your child’s induction and start date will be discussed.
 If a place is not available, information about joining the waiting list and your right of appeal will be provided.

-For further enquiries, please contact our Admissions Officer, Sarah Rush, on 01304 610016 or email the following address:
+For further enquiries, please contact our Admissions Officer, Christine Biggs, on 01304 610016 or email the following address:

 If you would like to arrange a school tour, please contact our Reception Manager, Maggie Nash, on 01304 610000.

 SIXTH FORM ADMISSIONS